Great Jambalaya recipe, takes a little over an hr. Shout out to Mara for basic recipe.

 - Set aside chicken.

-- Scatter the shrimp over the rice, cover, and continue to cook until the rice is fully tender and the shrimp are opaque and cooked through, about 3-4 minutes more.
+- Scatter the shrimp over the rice, cover, and continue to cook until the shrimp are opaque and cooked through, about 3-4 minutes turing once.
 Don’t overcook the shrimp.

 - While the shrimp are cooking, using forks, de-bone the chicken into small, somewhat shredded pieces.